 A fine example of Italian-designed luxury cruise lines, the Seven Seas Explorer has been in service for just a few years, heading out to sea for the first time in July 2016 after being christened in Monaco.
 One of the talked-about characteristics of the ship is how its president Frank J. Del Rio commissioned hundreds of specific artworks to be used on board and that the bed belonging to the Regent Suite cost $115,000.

 In terms of its aesthetic, the Seven Seas Explorer is unquestionably glamorous and sleek.
 The upholstery fabrics are lustrous, the woods are dark and sultry or buffed with a mirror-like sheen, and there’s a great amount of glossy black and gold finishes.
-Most of the beds are king-sized as a minimum, the bathrooms are marble and every room — or suite as they’re called — has its own private balcony.
+Most of the designer beds are king-sized as a minimum, the bathrooms are marble and every room — or suite as they’re called — has its own private balcony.

 Often reported as being one of the most expensive cruise ships in the world, Silver Muse from Silversea, is its newest flagship.
 Accommodating shy of 600 guests, Silversea’s fleet all promise to provide small-ship intimacy within a luxuriously spacious environment.
-Its interiors err closer to traditional with classic sofa shapes and window treatments, muted colour schemes and furniture choices.
+Its interiors err closer to traditional with classic sofa shapes and window treatments, muted colour schemes and designer furniture choices.
 This is juxtaposed with the vibrancy of contemporary design seen in parts of the ship such as the Arts Café.

 Symphony of the Seas